BirdeeChen/caffe_yolo_v2/data/yolo/readme.md

   tar -xvf VOCtrainval_11-May-2012.tar
   tar -xvf VOC2012test.tar
   ```
-  You will get 'VOCdevkit' folder
+  There it will be 'VOCdevkit' folder

 - ### Step 2      *Create lmdb index \*.txt files*
   ```
   python get_list.py
   ```
-  You will get 'trainval.txt test_2007.txt test_2012.txt' files
+  There it will be 'trainval.txt test_2007.txt test_2012.txt' files

 - ### Step 3      *Create lmdb*
   ```